hidenari-yuda/detect-text-go/README.md

+buying receipts service by using LINE and PayPay.

-detect text by using google OCR and some functions
+it detects text on receipts by using google OCR and some functions